saulpierotti/markdown_notebook/LB1.md

 	* Structural allignemnt usually only considers the position of the backbone, so it works on the reduced representation of the protein
 * After the allignemnt, it is possible to derive various measures of strucutral similarity
 	* The simplest metric is the root mean squared deviation (RMSD) among atomic coordinates
-	* The raw score can be normalized by subtracting the mean and dividing by the standard deviation, so to get the z-score
+* The raw score (a dimensionless metric) can be normalized by subtracting the mean and dividing by the standard deviation, so to get the z-score
 * One of the most famous structural allignment alogorithms is jCE (Java Combinatorial Extension), written by Philippe Bourne, the director of the PDB
 	* It is one of the best-performing algorithms
-	* It breaks down the proteins in fragments, and it tries to allign the structure of these by several methods (RMSD, secondary strucutre, ...)
+	* It breaks down the proteins in fragments, and it tries to allign the structure of these by several methods (RMSD, secondary structure, ...)
 	* It forms a series of alligned fragment pairs (AFPs) and filters them, retaining only those that respect a given measure of local similarity
 	* It generates an optimal path among AFPs, that yelds the final allignment
 	* The first AFP that nucleates the allignment can occur at any position
 	* The size of AFP and the maxium allowed gap are parameters, usually set to heuristic optimal values
-	* An important drawback is that It does not deal well with flexible regions that can have different conformations, since it is based on rigid superimpoisitio
+	* An important drawback is that It does not deal well with flexible regions that can have different conformations, since it is based on rigid superimpoisition
 * FATCAT is another algorithm that deals better with flexible regions, but can also give spuorios allignments among unrelated regions
 * Many algorthms cannot recognize structural similarities that are not sequence order dependent
 * Triangle Match deals with sequence order independent relationships